Making slope risk tools accessible

 Fact sheet: A Decision-Making System for Slope Risk Deduction (SlopeRiskGPT)

-All the materials from the first webinar, including PPTs are available on the GEO Knowledge Hub work package.
-This blog is based on Sergio Albani's presentation during the first GEO Open House Webinar as part of series featuring a summary and entries covering Space and Security, GSNL, NIGHT-LIGHT and GWIS.
+All the materials from the GEO Work Programme Open House Webinar #1, including the presentations, are available on the GEO Knowledge Hub work.
+This blog is part of a series based on the presentations made during the webinar, including a summary and entries covering SlopeRiskGPT, Space and Security, GSNL, NIGHT-LIGHT and GWIS.